Novaleaf/phantomjscloud-node/README.md

-# phantomjs cloud
+# PhantomJsCloud

 This library provides a simple and high quality mechanism for interacting with [PhantomJs](http://PhantomJs.org) via Node.
-It leverages the [PhantomJs Cloud](https://PhantomJsCloud.com) Service to allow multiple calls in parallel at high performance.
+It leverages [PhantomJsCloud.com](https://PhantomJsCloud.com) *(A Headless Browser Service)* to allow multiple calls in parallel at high performance.

 ## Requirements
 -  Internet access.

+***Optional***: Get an ApiKey by creating an account at [PhantomJsCloud.com](https://PhantomJsCloud.com)

 ## Platforms
 - This works in Node.js and Browsers (via Browserify or Webpack).